Links & Resources

 Link URL: http://www.rsthomaspoetry.co.uk

 The annual RS Thomas Literary Festival celebrates RS Thomas in the Welsh seaside town where he was vicar and wrote some of his best poetry.
-The 2018 Festival will be from 29th June to 1st July 2018, with speakers from America and a special one day event of music inspired by Thomas’s poetry in Bangor Cathedral.
-Details on the website in due course.
+The 2019 Festival will be from 20th-23rd June, with speakers, poetry, workshops, music, art and poetry as well as a chance to explore the surrounding landscape.
+Details on the website.

 Link URL: http://www.journeying.co.uk